plewis/plewis.github.io/phylogenetics/hw-dpp.md

 ## Question 1

 Calculate the prior probabilities of all possible configurations of the 3 genes under the Dirichlet process model.
-Note that slide 7 in the April 9 lecture notes provides almost everything you need to answer this question.
+Note that slide 4 in the [April 9 lecture notes](https://gnetum.eeb.uconn.edu/courses/phylogenetics/21-dpp.pdf) provides everything you need to answer this question.

 | configuration | probability |
 | :-----------: | :---------: |